Tobias Englund

-Tobias Klas Anders Englund (born 6 February 1989) is a retired Swedish footballer who played as a left-back.
+Tobias Klas Anders Englund (born 6 February 1989) is a Swedish retired footballer who played as a left-back.

 Career

 Englund started at IFK Värnamo and played for the A team between 2005 and 2016.
 In January 2017, Englund was recruited by Falkenbergs FF on a two-year contract.
 In November 2018, Englund extended his contract by two years.
 On 31 March 2019 Englund made his Allsvenskan debut for Falkenbergs against Örebro SK.
 In March 2022, he signed a contract with Norwegian club Arendal.

 After leaving Arendal at the end of 2022, Englund returned to Sweden, and started as a coach at the academy of his former club, IFK Värnamo.